groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 the only one with the rights to download from a less sensitive zone, the account "verif" being the only one with the rights to transfer files between zones on each machine and the account "bas"  being the only one with exposed towards the more sensitive zone.
-The account "verif" is only accessible outside the machine.
+The account "verif" is not accessible outside the machine.

 A simplified architecture of the DSAS is then